codenart/codenart.github.io/_posts/4-javascript/2017-08-28-javascript-2-type-variable.md

 - Append three dots `...` at the end of the trimmed content.
 - Put the excerpt back to HTML document.

-Since the string manipulation takes multiple steps to reach the final result, there's a need to `temporarily store the content somewhere` to manipulate it step by step until it reach the final form.
+Since the string manipulation takes multiple steps to reaches the final result, there's a need to `temporarily store the content somewhere` to manipulate it step by step until it reach the final form.
 We need a Variable!